 While is it recommended to get all your facts before beginning your blog post, do not fail to also make research as you progress in writing your article.

-⇒Include images/graphics into your blogpost.
+⇒Include images/graphics in your blog post.

-Images add life to your blogpost.
+Images add life to your blog post.
 No one enjoys reading a plain page that is grossly saturated with words without graphics or images.

 The use of images can help enhance the memory of your reader when making an illustration or elaborating on an example.